khulnasoft/integrations-core/tcp_check/README.md

 ### Installation

-The TCP check is included in the [Datadog Agent][2] package.
+The TCP check is included in the [Khulnasoft Agent][2] package.
 No additional installation is needed on your server.

 Many metrics checks are best run on the same host(s) as the monitored service.
 However, it's recommended to run this check from hosts that do not run the monitored TCP services to test remote connectivity.